-The first devices with Mozilla's Boot to Gecko OS will arrive in Brazil sometime between the end of 2012 and early 2013.
+Mozilla is reportedly launching its HTML5-based mobile platform Boot to Gecko between the end of 2012 and early 2013.

 The news arrives by way of Mozilla CEO Gary Kovacs who made the announcement in Sao Paulo, Brazil.
 According to Kovacs, this is where the OS will initially launch, as its reliance on HTML5 and open web standards will be a practical way to get smartphone features on low-end devices.
 Mozilla has partnered with Telefónica to release the unannounced devices which, thanks to Brazilian law, will be unlocked when they go retail.